 Do not use Ciloquin Eye Drops in children under 12 months of age.

 The safety and effectiveness of Ciloquin Eye Drops has not been established in children below the age of 12 months including neonates (the newborn).

 When you must not use it

-- You are allergic to ciprofloxacin, any other “quinolone” antibiotics (e.g. nalidixic acid) or to any of the other ingredients in CILOQUIN® Eye Drops (these are listed under “Product Description”);
+- Any of the other ingredients in Ciloquin Eye Drops that are listed under "Product description".

 If you use this medicine after the expiry date has passed, it may not work.

 If this medicine has expired or is damaged, return it to your pharmacist for disposal.